 The gifts have been exchanged, the parties have ended, and you’re ushering your relatives out the door so you can enjoy the last of the holiday season in peace.
 There’s just one lingering loose end to tie up: What in the world are you going to do with that huge, old Christmas tree?

-When the wrapping paper is cleared away and the final cookie eaten, holiday revelers face a predicament: What to do with that old Christmas tree.
-If you have an artificial tree that’s still in good shape, the answer is simple—back in the attic it goes.
-But what about natural trees?
+If you have an artificial tree that’s still in good shape, the answer is simple — just pack it back into the box and put it into the attic or garage for another year.
+What about a natural tree, though?
 With environmental sustainability an ever-growing consideration for consumers, it’s no longer as simple as tossing the tree into the next available garbage truck.

-As such, there are plenty of options for handling this issue.
-However, one might at this point stand out from the rest: Mulching.
-Here’s a look at the most common ways to discard your tree, and why mulching might be the best option.
+It turns out that there are plenty of options for handling this issue.
+However, one stands out from the rest: mulching your tree.
+Here’s a look at the most common ways to discard your tree and why mulching might be the best option.

-The first stop is understanding your options.
+The first step is understanding your options.
 Possibilities can and will depend very heavily on local government agencies or businesses.
-While one city’s government will recycle trees, another may not.
-So any disposal plan should start with finding out what’s available in your community.
+While one city’s government will recycle trees, another’s may not.
+Any disposal plan should start with finding out what’s available in your community.

 - Don’t wait for the tree to dry out.
 Dry trees pose a fire hazard.